Projects & Construction Plans

 2025 Infrastructure and Paving Project

-A Township project, this was recently awarded to Kinsley Construction for $987,900.
-As a part of this project, the drainage/stormwater system in the Rossmoyne Manor neighborhood will be replaced.
-Residents will see the old pipe and inlet system removed and replaced with new inlet boxes and HDPE pipe.
-Some of the drainage system has been reconfigured, so inlet boxes may be placed in locations where an inlet did not exist previously.
+A Township project, this was completed at a cost of $987,900.
+As a part of this project, the drainage/stormwater system in the Rossmoyne Manor neighborhood was replaced; the old pipe and inlet system removed and replaced with new inlet boxes and HDPE pipe.
+Curb ramps were also upgraded to meet ADA standards.
+Streets in this neighborhood will be repaved as apart of the 2026 Infrastructure Project.

-Additionally, in continuation from the 2024 Infrastructure and Paving Project that upgraded the drainage system in Highland Estates, the 2025 project includes milling and overlaying the streets in the Highland Estates and Highland Village neighborhoods once PA American Water has completed their water main replacement project.
+Additionally, in continuation from the 2024 Infrastructure and Paving Project that upgraded the drainage system in Highland Estates, the 2025 project included milling and overlaying the streets in the Highland Estates and Highland Village neighborhoods.

 Carlisle Road Signal Improvement Project

-A Township project, this is estimated to cost $350,000.
-As a part of this project, the intersection of Carlisle Road/Center Drive/Lowther Road/Commercial Drive will have the direct buried posts and span wires will be upgraded to have concrete foundations with breakaway posts and mast arms, new traffic signals, and new detection equipment.
-This project is anticipated to be completed by the Fall of 2025.
+A Township project, this is estimated to cost nearly $300,000.
+As a part of this project, the intersection of Carlisle Road/Center Drive/Lowther Road/Commercial Drive will have the direct buried posts and span wires upgraded to have concrete foundations with breakaway posts and mast arms, new traffic signals, and new detection equipment.
+This project is anticipated to begin in January 2026.

 Highland Park Tennis Court Reconstruction Project